Recently, a familiar refrain has reverberated online — a call to #FreeBritney Spears, from … what, exactly? Is Britney Spears not currently free?

 According to some fans, no; not while she remains under the legal conservatorship that, this faction believes, has effectively held her hostage for over a decade.

 Since 2008, Spears — now 38 years old — has been under her father’s guardianship, a decision attributed to her alleged “breakdown” over the previous year.
 For about as long as the arrangement has been in place, certain of her supporters have sought to extract her from it.
 The hashtag itself isn’t new, but some believe that Spears has recently been sending coded messages via social media, pleading with her followers to help her escape.
-Now, these fans are petitioning the White House for an end to the conservatorship.
+These fans have been petitioning the White House for an end to the conservatorship.

 Wait, what is a conservatorship?

 When a person is deemed unable to make their own decisions, typically because of mental incapacity, a court may grant that authority to a conservator.
 Basically, this person functions as a guardian, assuming control over the person’s finances, or health matters, or — as in Spears’s case — full legal responsibility for the adult’s life.
 As such, Spears’s father, Jamie, and an attorney, Andrew Wallet, have controlled her approximately $60 million fortune.
 Jamie reportedly negotiates Britney’s business deals, too.
 Her court-appointed attorney, Stanton Stein, has insisted that Spears is “always involved in every career and business decision, period,” but some fans don’t buy it.
 Jamie Spears, who last year admitted that his relationship with Britney has “always been strained,” had the power to control the visitors his daughter receives.
 So right now, the #FreeBritney movement’s goal is to get the conservatorship lifted, or at least put her in a position to hire her own lawyer.
 Her next hearing will take place on July 22, with the temporary orders placed on the arrangement extended through August 22.

 Why does Britney Spears have a conservator?